yoarikso/cpdvbible/README.md

 Catholic Public Domain Version of the Bible is edited and translated by **Ronald L. Conte Jr** and can be found at: https://www.sacredbible.org/index.htm

-Totus Tuus, Ad Majorem Dei Gloriam +
+Totus Tuus, Ad Majorem Dei Gloriam! +

 ## Overview